 Do better, will ya?
 You give the business a dirty appeal by this practive.

 UPDATE Sept 6, 2012: Because I value the sage advice of Brian Lamb, I have changed the CC License on my blog to Attribution Share-ALike, modified to it is at the foot of all posts, and even wrote it a simple language that Gilfus should be able to understand in the footer:

 This pile of blog poop is licensed under a Creative Commons Attribution-ShareAlike 3.0 License and may be patrolled by a friendly small dog (with a wagging tail)This means you are free to use any original content published here (begs the question why) as long as you provide linktribution and you share in the same way.
 Some consultants apparently need schooling in what this means- you can use my stuff if you clearly cite cogdogblog.com as the source (bonus points for linking to the source).
 Ok?

-The post "I Guess What [some] Consultants do is Steal" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2012/09/consultants-that-steal/) on September 5, 2012.
+The post "I Guess What [some] Consultants do is Steal" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2012/09/consultants-that-steal/) on September 5, 2012.